Profila/Self-Sovereign-Identity/documentation/flows/1_Entity_Creation.md

       "name": "Test_User"
     }
     ```
 4. Upon successful creation, the API will return a response with details of the newly created entity.
-A wallet and an authorization API key are also generated for the entity.
+A wallet and an authorization API key is also generated for the entity.

 ### Example Request